 Guitar players are also extremely passionate about their favorite guitar tunes.
 With so many styles of music we’ll be concentrating on the most popular genres such as rock and country.

 We will take into consideration production quality, content, view count and perhaps more importantly, personality and presentation.

 When you connect with an individual or organization in the video world, you tend to want to see more of their material.
 Therefore, having a well populated YouTube channel was considered a great asset by being able to continue the learning experience.

 Our first contestant (victim) is…

 8 Guitar Chords You Must Know – Beginner Guitar Lessons

 With 320 videos to his credit, Nate comes across as very personable making good use of basic music terminologies to explain fundamental musical concepts.

-The backdrop of this video set against a professional band stage, no smartphone shots here.
-Included with the excellent and consistent presentation are very clean relevant graphics that emphasize key points.
+The backdrop of this video is a professional band stage, no smartphone shots here.
+Nate includes very clean relevant graphics that emphasize key points with his excellent and consistent presentation.
 Very slick.